 Tip #10: Automate Linkedin marketing

-Last but not least, you can speed up and manage your Linkedin marketing more efficiently by using LinkedIn Automation to achieve faster results with your digital marketing strategy.
+Last but not least, you can speed up and manage your Linkedin marketing more efficiently by using LinkedIn marketing tools to achieve faster results with your digital marketing strategy.
 In a nutshell, LinkedIn automation refers to the use of software to perform routine tasks, including sending connection requests, creating and sending messages, following specific pages, posting content, generating, and prospecting leads.

 While performing basic tasks is okay for individuals managing just their personal accounts, it is tedious and mechanical, especially when you are managing multiple accounts.
 Although automation makes things much smoother and easier to manage, only a handful of the tools are “allowed” by LinkedIn.